Yutsuten/fellow/README.md

 ## Install

 1. Clone this repository
-2. Place an icon `icon.png` to the same directory you cloned this repository.
+2. Place an icon `icon.png` to the same directory you cloned this repository
 3. Run `make audio`
 4. Run `sudo make install`